 I get a kick out of saving money when I shop.
-I get an even bigger kick when I can earn money when I shop.
-Now you may be thinking … “Yup, mystery shopping, heard of it before … ” but that’s not what I’m talking about.
+I get an even bigger kick when I make money shopping.

 So today, I’m going to share with you how I make money when I go shopping.

 I’m slightly addicted to money-making smartphone apps.
 It’s like a game for me to see how much I can earn.
 I’ve even got my husband using them.
 In fact, it’s how I pay for my Starbucks habit.

 Swagbucks is an online platform where you can earn points called SB.
 These SBs can be redeemed for gift cards, cash via PayPal, and sweepstake entries.
 Besides its desktop portal, Swagbucks also has a smartphone app for both iPhone and Android operating systems.
 You can quickly earn SBs by watching videos, answering surveys, completing offers, surfing the web, and of course, shopping using their online rewards store.